Ice dance scoring with live results

 Jayne Torvill & Christopher Dean

 British legends Jayne Torvill and Christopher Dean delivered the most famous performance in figure skating history: their Bolero free dance at the 1984 Sarajevo Olympics, which received unanimous perfect 6.0 marks for artistic impression from every judge.
 They won Olympic gold in 1984, four consecutive World Championship titles (1981-1984), and fundamentally transformed ice dance from a ballroom-style discipline into an athletic art form.
-Their theatrical storytelling, innovative choreography, and technical brilliance raised audience and judging expectations for the entire discipline.
+Their theatrical storytelling, original choreography, and technical brilliance raised audience and judging expectations for the entire discipline.
 Bolero remains the benchmark against which all ice dance programs are measured.

 Tessa Virtue & Scott Moir